VGraupera/manager-resources/README.md

 * [**Pre-Suasion: A Revolutionary Way to Influence and Persuade**](https://www.amazon.com/Pre-Suasion-Revolutionary-Way-Influence-Persuade/dp/1501109790) Examines the art of effective persuasion to argue that its secret lies in a key moment before messages are delivered, sharing strategies for how to psychologically prepare one's listeners to render them most receptive.
 * [**Swayed: How to Communicate for Impact**](https://www.amazon.com/Swayed-Communicate-Impact-Christina-Harbridge/dp/0997296240) A must read for anyone serious about the positive power of persuasion, from a leading behavioral change expert.
 * [**How to Win Friends & Influence People**](https://www.amazon.com/How-Win-Friends-Influence-People/dp/0671027034) For more than sixty years the rock-solid, time-tested advice in this book by Dale Carnegie has carried thousands of now famous people up the ladder of success in their business and personal lives.
+* [**Never Split the Difference: Negotiating As If Your Life Depended On It**](https://www.amazon.com/Never-Split-Difference-Negotiating-Depended-ebook/dp/B014DUR7L2) A former international hostage negotiator for the FBI offers a new, field-tested approach to high-stakes negotiations—whether in the boardroom or at home.

 ## Communities